scalameta/munit/website/blog/2020-02-01-hello-world.md

 In the image above, the failing `assertNoDiff()` includes a `stripMargin` formatted multiline string of the obtained string.
-The `assertNoDiff()` assertions is helpful for comparing multiline strings ignoring non-visible differences such as Windows/Unix newlines, ANSI colors and leading/trailing whitespace.
+The `assertNoDiff()` assertions is helpful for comparing multiline strings ignoring non-visible differences such as Windows/Unix newlines, ANSI color codes and leading/trailing whitespace.

 ![Demo showing how to include clues in error messages](https://i.imgur.com/Iy82OWe.png)